Tendonitis Care Through Holistic Methods

 Tendonitis is similar to bursitis as they occur around bones and muscles.
 Both can occur anywhere in the body as far as tendonitis; it occurs mainly to tendons of muscle.
 In other words, it can impact your neck, shoulders, upper back, arms, elbows, wrists, mid-back, low back, hips, knees, legs, and of course ankles, and feet.
-Shoulder pain, leg pain, arm pain, and hip pain are common compliant, as is neck and back pain in tendonitis patients.
+Shoulder pain, leg pain, arm pain, and hip pain are common compliant, including neck and acute and chronic back pain in tendonitis patients.